-promoting the full implementation of the Convention on the Rights of the Child;
+- Promoting and safeguarding children's rights and developing strategies for the fullest possible implementation of the United Nations Convention on the Rights of the Child.

 Role and mission:

 The Association helps French-speaking countries to set up new mediation institutions.
 It also offers its expertise to existing institutions.
-AOMF and its members are committed to promoting and defending, through La Francophonie, democracy, the rule of law and social peace, as well as to ensuring respect for national and international human rights texts, including the Universal Declaration of Human Rights and the Bamako Declaration.
+The AOMF and its members are committed to promoting and defending democracy, the rule of law and social peace throughout La Francophonie, and to ensuring respect for national and international texts on human rights, including the Universal Declaration of Human Rights and the Bamako Declaration.

-Supporting member institutions in their professional development (training and effective sharing of good practices)
+- Supporting member institutions in their professional development (training and effective sharing of best practices)

-Expanding and positioning the AOMF towards Africa, the Middle East, Eastern Europe and Asia.
+- Expanding and positioning AOMF in Africa, the Middle East, Eastern Europe and Asia

-With the International Organization of the Francophonie (OIF) as its main financial backer, AOMF liaises with the official bodies of the Francophonie, in particular the Delegation for Peace, Democracy and Human Rights, which has supported AOMF's activities since its creation.
-AOMF's activities fall within the framework of the implementation of the provisions of Chapter V of the Bamako Declaration on the observation and permanent evaluation of the practices of democracy, rights and freedoms within the Francophonie.
+With the Organisation Internationale de la Francophonie (OIF) as its main financial backer, AOMF liaises with the official bodies of the Francophonie, in particular the Délégation à la Paix, à la Démocratie et aux droits de l'Homme, which has supported AOMF's activities since its creation.
+AOMF's activities are in line with the provisions of Chapter V of the Bamako Declaration on the permanent observation and evaluation of the practice of democracy, rights and freedoms within the Francophonie.

-Eurochild is a network of organisations and individuals working in and across Europe to promote the rights and well-being of children and young people.
+Eurochild is a network of organizations and individuals working in and across Europe to promote the rights and well-being of children and young people.

-Their vision is a society where children and young people grow up happy, healthy, confident and respected as individuals.
+Their network includes nearly 200 members in 41 countries.
+Eurochild works towards a society where children and young people grow up happy, healthy, confident, and respected in their rights as individuals, especially for disadvantaged and underprivileged children.

-Eurochild's work is underpinned by the United Nations Convention on the Rights of the Child.
-An international human rights treaty that grants all children and young people a comprehensive set of rights.
+Eurochild's work is based on the United Nations Convention on the Rights of the Child: an international human rights treaty that grants all children and young people a comprehensive set of rights.